isabella232/visualstudiogeeks.github.io/_posts/2016-01-27-options-for-displaying-modal-dialogs-in-visual-studio-extensions.md

 }
 {% endhighlight %}

-Now, as a dialog window, you would want to hide maximize and minimize buttons for the dialog.
+Now, as a dialog window, you may want to hide maximize and minimize buttons for the dialog.
 There are two options to hide maximize/minimize buttons.

  - By changing the window style
  - By using the VS SDK.